patternhelloworld/docker-blue-green-runner/README.md

 | docker                                | 24~27            | Manual            | I think too old versions could cause problems, and the lastest version v27.x causes only a warning message.                    |
 | docker-compose                        | 2                | Manual            | I think too old versions could cause problems, and the v2 is recommended.                                                      |

-- Although issues with wrong versions of these libraries can cause errors, there are several safety mechanisms in place to prevent the server from being interrupted.
-For example, when you run run.sh, early on it checks: 1) the existence of the required libraries, 2) the NGINX Prepared Function section below, and 3) in case of restarting Nginx (NGINX_RESTART=true in .env), a preliminary check for integrity (check_nginx_templates_integrity in use-nginx.sh).
 - For ``docker-compose``, if you use a version above v2.25.0, you will see a warning message: ``[WARN] The attribute 'version' is obsolete and will be ignored.
 Please remove it to avoid potential confusion``.
 You can ignore it at this point.
 - For MAC users, ``GNU-based bash, sed, grep`` should be installed.
 - For MAC users, ``SHARED_VOLUME_GROUP_*`` on .env are skipped.